bluefishforsale/alert-exec/documentation.md

 Alert Class as dict with no methods: Kind of a sloppt abuse of a class here, but the alternative trade-off was a global dict, or list of dicts.
 The attribute reference of classes was a slightly nicer syntax and allows for easier testing.

 Gathering the metrics list once and only once: This was not ideal, and I would have preferred something more fault tolerant.
 However due to the limitations of time I opted to aspiure for the minimum requirements.

+Module level Logging not implemented.
+TBH I just could not get it working right.
+I opted for verbose instead of nothing. ideally I'd use a log handler, and streams so I could silence the requests module, or have that on it's own argument.